cepdnaclk/e16-3yp-smart-infared-shooting-sport/docs/README.md

 # [](https://github.com/cepdnaclk/e16-3yp-smart-infared-shooting-sport/tree/main/docs#back-end-technologies) Back-end technologies
 Firebase

+- It is ideal for our Xtag mobile app.
+- Cloud deployment -Firestore
--   Realtime database
+    - database helps to store real-time and synchronize game data.

--   Easy authentication
+- Firebase authentication library is used for authentication

--   Provides Firestore storage service

 Storage

--   Cloud storage
+-   Cloud Firestore

 Fast performance, high availability, and security